 Some of the biggest advantages of a long term rental are the lower cost per night to rent a motorhome or RV and the not having to maintain the RV or pay storage costs when not in use.
-Two great options for finding long term RV rentals are Outdoorsy and RVshare.
-Both offer short term rentals from private owners but some of those owners also consider long term rentals at discounted prices.
+The best option for finding a long term RV rental is Outdoorsy.
+Outdoorsy also offers short term rentals from private owners but some of those owners also consider long term rentals at discounted prices.
 And, you can always negotiate the price with the private owner.
-In addition, both of these services offer roadside assistance and additional insurance.
+In addition, roadside assistance and additional insurance are offered.

 Leasing does have its downsides as well.
 One is the mileage restrictions.
 In most cases, a lease will place a limit on the number of miles you can drive in a given year.
 If you exceed this limit, you can find yourself paying a hefty surcharge for the extra mileage.
 While you can sometimes purchase a high-mileage lease, these will typically have higher up-front costs.
 If you are planning on cross-country trips, buying a motorhome may be a better option.